 Our client and his friends would enter a Starbucks and, using a large bag, place several mugs and tumblers in the bag and then casually walk out without paying for the items.
 They went to Starbucks all over Los Angeles County and generally exchanged the items all at the Pasadena Target.
 Apparently, the Pasadena Target “didn’t ask any questions.”

 At one Starbucks in the Norwalk area, our client ran into trouble.
 As he was walking out of the Starbucks with a large bag filled with stolen Starbucks items, an employee followed him and his friend to their car, telling them to stop.
 The employee began yelling at our client and creating quite a scene.
-She then tried to grad the large bag from our client and our client pushed her away, causing her to fall on the ground.
+She then tried to grab the large bag from our client and our client pushed her away, causing her to fall on the ground.
 He then threw a stolen Starbucks metal tumbler at her and hit her on the side of her face and bouncing off her hand, causing it to bleed.
 Another employee photographed our client and his friend leaving in their car and the police were called.
 Our clients left in their car at high speed.
 Allegedly, our client yelled at the Starbucks employee, telling her not to call the police.

 Police quickly found our client based on the registered owner address associated with the license plate.
 The registered owner of the car was our client’s mom.

 Our client was arrested for the Estes robbery (a shoplifting that turns into a physical struggle when a store representative tries to physically restrain a thief and the thief fights to escape) and, perhaps in an attempt to ingratiate himself with police, confessed in full.
 This was quite unwise for him, but ultimately, did help.

 Our client explained his scheme of stealing Starbucks items to take to Target to get in-store credit to buy I-Phones.
 He estimated he had stolen approximately $1,000 worth of $20 mugs and other small items from Starbucks to sell three I-Phones from Target.